We live in times where a lie is halfway around the world before the truth gets halfway out of bed.

 From half-educated half-wits declaring themselves as experts in anything, to the sharpening and levelling of political information, to the smearing of opponents, to the latest rumours in a crisis, to the creation of alternative facts, to targeted disinformation campaigns, how do you know that what you are being told is true?

-The foundational rule of The Elements of Investigation had to be strong, and my first worry was that people are too gullible, and are thus easy prey for manipulators of information.
+When I started writing this rule, my first worry was that people are too gullible and are thus easy prey for manipulators of information.
 A strong call for doubt seemed appropriate, and my first choice reflected this: Make "I don't believe it." your maxim.

-Belief and doubt both need to be moderated by reason in order to find truth.
+Belief and doubt both need to be moderated by reason in order to find truth (Figure 1.8.1).

-Somewhere out there there is level of doubt that will maximize your survival/your success in life.
-Too little doubt will leave you in the gullibilty trough, too much doubt will leave you in the uncertainty trough.
+Somewhere out there is level of doubt that will maximize your survival or your success in life.
+Too little doubt will leave you in the gullibility trough, too much doubt will leave you in the uncertainty trough.
 The exact shape of this curve is of course unknown.

 Doubt is often viewed with suspicion.
 But doubt is not synonymous with cynicism nor is it synonymous with distrust.
 I would not call a person a friend who believes everything I say.
-Not because I am telling a lie, but because there is always the possibilty that I am wrong.
+Not because I am telling lies, but because there is always the possibility that I am wrong.